Galooshi/import-js/README.md

 `stdin` and `stdout`.
 This will make importing faster because we're not spinning up a node environment on every invocation.

-The daemon is started by running running `importjsd`.
+The daemon is started by running running `importjs`.
 It accepts commands sent via `stdin`.
 Each command is a (oneline) JSON string ending with a newline.
 The command structure is basically the same as for the command-line tool, but wrapped in JSON instead of expressed on the command line.
 Here are a few